Focus: There are four different focus courses at the Studienkolleg that prepare students for their courses of study.

 In the course catalogue, you can find the courses of all study programs of the University of Würzburg.

-If you have any uncertainties about admission, choosing the right degree program for you, or any other questions you may have about your studies, don't hesitate to call or visit the International Students Office (email@example.com; 0931-31-82805).
+If you have any uncertainties about admission, choosing the right degree programme for you, or any other questions you may have about your studies, don't hesitate to write an email to email@example.com.